Providers Of Free WIFI Take Note

 There is no need to monitor the traffic through the wi-fi service but any business that continues to provide free wi-fi without restriction will be liable to a fine as well as damages for any further or continuing infringement of any injunction brought against them.
 Businesses should consider setting up password protection of their wi-fi connection in this way with a view to being seen as protecting copyright owners and dissuading users from infringement.

-If you would like advice about the issues raised in this article then talk to Tollers on 01908 396 230 and ask to speak to Liz Appleyard in our commercial team.
+If you would like advice about the issues raised in this article then talk to Tollers on 01908 396 230 and ask to speak to our commercial law team.